pavani-17/Learn-OpenGL/README.md

-# Hello-World
+# Learn OpenGL
-Repository with code for students to test their OpenGL installation.
+Code for dodecahedrons using Open Gl.